pioneerspacesim/Pioneer-Manual/Flying Your Ship.md

 the console, or pressing F5.

 When you take off, your ship will be under manual control.
-When taking off from a planet, this means that the pilot must take more or less immediate action to avoid falling back to the ground.
+When taking off from a planet, this means that you must take more or less immediate action to avoid falling back to the ground.

 ## Control